waggle-sensor/pywaggle/docs/writing-a-plugin.md

 ...
 ```

-## Adding "Hello World" plugin packaging
+## Adding "Hello World" plugin packaging info

-Now that we have the basic plugin code working, let's prepare this code to be submitted to the Edge Code Repository.
+Now that we have the basic plugin code working, let's prepare this code to be submitted to the [Edge Code Repository](https://portal.sagecontinuum.org/apps/explore).

 ### 1. Create a Github repo for plugin